brendanmorrell/eslint-plugin-styled-components-a11y/README.md

 ## Examples

-a working repo can be found at https://github.com/brendanmorrell/styled-components-a11y-example which has a file illustrating the linting rules in action for the above four styled component types for which the library is currently capable of handling
+a working repo can be found at https://github.com/brendanmorrell/styled-components-a11y-example which has a file illustrating the linting rules in action for the above four styled component types the library is currently capable of handling

 ## IMPORTANT